securitize-io/bc-on-off-ramp-sc/README.md

     - The platform backend generates and signs the request after validating all parameters.
 - **Security**: Ensures access control via signature validation.

-### 2. `swapFor`

-- **Description**: Investors specify the amount of RWA tokens they wish to acquire.
-- **Parameters**: Desired token amount and slippage tolerance.
-- **Mechanism**:
-    - The contract calculates the stablecoin cost based on the current NAV (Net Asset Value) rate.
-    - Stablecoins are deducted from the investor’s balance accordingly.
-- **Use Case**: Token-targeted purchases with slippage control.

 ### 3. `swap`

 - **Description**: Investors specify the amount of stablecoins they want to use to purchase RWA tokens.